SquidSparks/vsmanual/README.md

 ### Game Setup

 This manual makes liberal use of two(or three) accessibility options that can be enabled from the Options Menu.
-- **Unlock All Songs:** This allows you to clear songs that you have on the client, but not in the Node Flowchart.
+- **Unlock All Songs:** This allows you to clear songs that you have on the client, but not in the game
 - **Unlock Conditions(Bypass):** This allows you to skip requirements for Story Locks and Gem Doors(Logically Story Locks only require a certain amount of that Chapter's songs).
 - **Unlock All Modes:** Bypasses the Shop and Soundscan Locks.
 Mostly useful if you turn the Shop or Soundscan on